autosapien/CarND-Behavioral-Cloning-P3/README.md

 * [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit)

 The environment to run this can be created with CarND Term1 Starter Kit.
 Click [here](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) for the details.

 Additional tools needed for model visualization are graphviz, pydot-ng.
-Comment out `plot(model, to_file='static/model.png', show_shapes=True)` in `train.py` if no visualization is needed.
+If model visualization is not needed comment out `plot(model, to_file='static/model.png', show_shapes=True)` in `train.py`.
 There can be installed as
 ```
 brew install graphviz  # apt-get install graphviz for debian derivaties
 source activate carnd-term1